The California DART Network

-In response to a cataclysmic event which degrades regional surface transportation, California pilots and their aircraft will provide volunteer emergency airlift services to benefit their surrounding communities.
+In response to a cataclysmic event which degrades regional surface transportation, California pilots and their aircraft will provide volunteer emergency airlift services to benefit their surrounding communities through their local DART Operator with assistance from volunteers throughout the California DART Network.

 Concept of Operations:

-The DART is a volunteer airlift resource available to help communities and emergency responders cope with a local disaster.
+The Disaster Airlift Reponse Team (DART) is a volunteer air transportation resource available to help communities and emergency responders cope with a local disaster.
 Pilots do what they already know how to do – fly from one airport to another in appropriate weather conditions and give people or things a ride.
-The chairperson and his or her assistants organize the operation, connect the DART to the community and arrange individual missions for the pilots.
-The DART chairperson schedules a practice mobilization once per year and introduces the DART to the local city and county emergency managers so that they can request assistance if they need it during a real incident.
+The DART chairperson and his or her assistants organize the operation, connect the DART to the community and arrange individual missions for the pilots.
+The DART schedules a practice mobilization once per year and invites local city and county emergency managers and other people and organizations active in disaster to participate.
+If a real disaster comes along, everyone already knows what can be done and who to call.
+Disaster operations can proceed at higher volume, scale up faster, and with greater safety because the DART has worked on its skills for many years.
 DART air transportation services can include:

 a) transfer of displaced individuals and families to distant locations where they have family or friends who can care for them,